anb2015/mj-melody-maker/README.md

 # mj-melody-maker
-A script which outputs a simple melody.
+A script which outputs a simple melody in text form.